heiniglab/scPower/README.md

 ## Vignettes for introduction and for reproduction of paper plots

 The package provides two vignettes for the user.
 The first one, called "introduction-scPower", is a user manual describing all functions with small toy examples.
 The second one, called "reproduce-paper-plots", shows how all plots in the manuscript were created with the package.
-The vignettes are not incorporated by default when downloading the package, instead the specific parameter need to be set:
+The vignettes can be built when downloading the package with setting the option "build_vignettes=TRUE", however, this will take several minutes, as the vignettes are comprehensive.
+Alternatively, the html files are directly uploaded in the github.

 ```{R}
 devtools::install_github("heiniglab/scPower",build_vignettes=TRUE)